http4s/http4s/docs/src/main/tut/service.md

 `Process[Task, Nothing]`.
 This process runs forever without emitting any output.
-When this process is run with `.unsafePerformSync` on the main thread, it blocks forever, keeping the JVM (and your server) alive until it the JVM is killed.
+When this process is run with `.unsafePerformSync` on the main thread, it blocks forever, keeping the JVM (and your server) alive until the JVM is killed.

 As a convenience, http4s provides an `org.http4s.util.ProcessApp` trait with an abstract `main` method that returns a `Process`.
 A `ProcessApp`